10 Model-based clustering

 1. Examine the three cluster EVE, VVE and VEE models with the tour, and explain whether these are distinguishably different from the EEE three cluster model.

-2. Fit model-based clustering to the the clusters.
+2. Fit model-based clustering to the clusters data.
 Does it suggest the data has three clusters?
 Using the tour examine the best model model.
 How well does this fit the data?

 3. Fit model-based clustering to the the multicluster.
 Does it suggest the data has six clusters?
 Using the tour examine the best model model.
 How well does this fit the data?